 No of outstanding IOs with competing worlds: 32

 And once again.
 DSNRO is not used when SIOC is enabled because in that case "HBA LUN queue depth" is the leading parameter for disk queue depth (DQLEN).

 2048 IO’s sounds a lot, but most of the time multiple servers communicate with the storage controller at the same time.
-Because a port can only service one request at a time, additional requests are placed in queue and when the storage controller port receives more than 2048 IO requests, the queue gets flooded.
+Because a port can only service one request at a time, additional requests are placed in the queue and when the storage controller port receives more than 2048 IO requests, the queue gets flooded.
 When the queue depth is reached, this status is called (QFULL), the storage controller issues an IO throttling command to the host to suspend further requests until space in the queue becomes available.
 The ESXi host accepts the IO throttling command and decreases the LUN queue depth to the minimum value, which is 1!
-The QFULL condition is handled by the qlogic driver itself.
+The QFULL condition is handled by the QLogic driver itself.
 The QFULL status is not returned to the OS.
 But some storage devices return BUSY rather than QFULL.
 BUSY errors are logged in the /var/log/vmkernel.
 Not every busy error is a Qfull error!
-Check the scsi sense codes indicated in the vmkernel message to determine what type of error it is.
+Check the SCSI sense codes indicated in the vmkernel message to determine what type of error it is.
 The VMkernel will check every 2 seconds to check if the QFULL condition is resolved.
-If it is resolved, theVMkernel will slowly increase the LUN queue depth to its normal value, usually this can take up to 60 seconds.
+If it is resolved, theVMkernel will slowly increase the LUN queue depth to its normal value, usually, this can take up to 60 seconds.

 All together will give as the holistic view

 Here are end to end disk queue parameters: